jonahlipsky/jam-cloud/README.md

 [jam-cloud.herokuapp.com](https://jam-cloud.herokuapp.com)

 ## What is JamCloud?
 JamCloud is App for listening to your favorite jams -- it is modelled on SoundCloud.
 You can upload songs, discover new music, and engage with other users through comments and likes.

+## Technologies Used
+* Ruby on Rails for the backend
+* PostgreSQL for the database
+* React.js for rendering the frontend
+* Redux.js for managing complex state changes on the frontend

 JamCloud runs on a Ruby on Rails backend with a Javascript / React.js frontend.
 The Redux library is used on the frontend to manage the complex state interactions and changes that the app employs.
+Optimized queries in the controller methods on the backend ensure that very few database queries ultimately get triggered, which increases performance.
+Then, data is sent to the frontend as JSON objects which then get received by the redux reducers and merged into the global state of the app.
+Redux then maps dispatch functions and state changes to the props of the components, which then rerender with the updated props.

 ## Key Features
 * Continuous Play Progress Bar